Interlacing Properties of Coefficient Polynomials in Differential Operator Representations of Real-Root Preserving Linear Transformations: Abstract

 \section{Abstract}

 We study linear transformations $T \colon \R[x] \to \R[x]$ of the form $T[x^n]=P_n(x)$ where $\{P_n(x)\}$ is a real orthogonal polynomial system.
-Such transformations that preserve or shrink the location of the complex zeros of polynomials is a recent object of study, motivated by the Riemann Hypothesis.
-In particular, we are interested in linear transformations that map polynomials with all real zeros to polynomials with all real zeros.
-It is well known that any transformation $T \colon \C[x] \rightarrow \C[x]$ has a differential operator representation $T = \sum_{k = 0}^\infty \frac{Q_k(x)}{k!} D^k$.
-Motivated by the work of Chasse~\cite{Chasse-PhD-2011}, Forg\'acs, and Piotrowski~\cite{Forgacs-Piotrowski-Hermite-2015}, we seek to understand the behavior of the transformation $T$ by studying the roots of the $Q_k(x)$.
+With $T=\sum \tfrac{Q_k(x)}{k!}D^k$, we seek to understand the behavior of the transformation $T$ by studying the roots of the $Q_k(x)$.
 We prove four main things.
-First, we show that the only case where the $Q_k(x)$ are constant and $\{P_n(x)\}$ are an orthogonal system is that when the $P_n$ form a shifted set of generalized probabilist Hermite polynomials.
+First, we show that the only case where the $Q_k(x)$ are constant and $\{P_n(x)\}$ is an orthogonal system is when the $P_n(x)$ form a shifted set of generalized probabilist Hermite polynomials.
 Second, we show that the coefficient polynomials $Q_k(x)$ have real roots when the $P_n(x)$ are the physicist Hermite polynomials or the Laguerre polynomials.
 Next, we show that in these cases, the roots of successive polynomials strictly interlace, a property that has not yet been studied for coefficient polynomials.
 We conclude by discussing the Chebyshev and Legendre polynomials, proving a conjecture of Chasse, and presenting several open problems.